multunus/Open-Playbook/README.md

 * [Thoughtbot Playbook](http://playbook.thoughtbot.com): We are inspired by their lucid writing style and have used the same style in this playbook.

-* [Bufferís Open Salary System](https://open.bufferapp.com/introducing-open-salaries-at-buffer-including-our-transparent-formula-and-all-individual-salaries/): Weíre deeply inspired by Bufferís pursuit of transparency at the the workplace.
+* [Buffer‚Äôs Open Salary System](https://open.bufferapp.com/introducing-open-salaries-at-buffer-including-our-transparent-formula-and-all-individual-salaries/): We‚Äôre deeply inspired by Buffer‚Äôs pursuit of transparency at the the workplace.
 Our Open Salary System is to a very large part derived from their system.

 # <a name="appendix-a"></a> Appendix A: Democratic Process for Company Level Compensation